x1ao4/plex-scanner/README.md

 [mode]
 # Switch for continuous scanning mode, if set to True, multiple scan requests can be made continuously; if set to False, the script will end after processing the request
 continuous_mode = True
+# Switch for local mode, set to True when the script and Plex server run on the same device/system; set to False when they run on different devices/systems
+local_mode = True

 [directories]
 # Specify the parent directories of the folders to be scanned, formatted as LibraryName = Directory1;Directory2;Directory3